Toxic Mold Frequently Asked Questions

 What should I do if I am infected?

-Seek medical attention immediately, and have a professional remediate the mold colony.
+Seek medical attention immediately, and have a professional eradicate the mold colony.

 How do I identify it?

-You shouldn’t attempt to try.
+You shouldn't attempt to try.
 If you rent, contact the property owner.
-If you own the home, get a professional to test and remediate (get rid of) the mold right away—no matter what mold type it may be.
+If you own the home, get a professional to test and remove the mold right away no matter what mold type it may be.

 How do I know if I have a claim?

 Contact a personal injury attorney who specializes in mold cases.
 The consultations are usually free.
-He can tell you whether you have a claim and give you advice as to how to proceed.
+The attorney can tell you whether you have a claim and give you advice as to how to proceed.

 I have symptoms only when I’m at work, what should I do?